ISISComputingGroup/ibex_developers_manual/aSub-records.md

 This takes into account that the type of each element of the waveform is not a `char*` but a` epicsOldString`.

-## Decoupling writing logic from the aSub record pointer
+## Decoupling from the aSub record pointer

 You may find it useful to decouple the logic of writing to the output fields of the aSub record from the main aSub record it self.
 This makes it easier to test how you write to the aSub record without needing a pointer to a real aSub record.
 You can encapsulate the values you need in a `struct`.